 Professional Skills Development Program

-- support the unique professional development needs of CTSA scholars at varying critical stages from medical school trainees to assistant professors.
+- support the unique professional development needs of CTSA scholars at varying critical stages of their career.

 - create a community experience for cohorts that encourages and fosters meaningful interaction with peers and program leadership.